By Sophie Olson

 How quick people are to judge and label at face value.

-How we never really lose ourselves, even when we are so broken by circumstance, whilst we continue to breathe, we continue to live, and there is always a way forward.
+How we never really lose ourselves, even when we feel broken by circumstance.
+Whilst we continue to breathe, we continue to live, and sometimes, when we feel we are falling, we fall forward, not back.